Epsilon-regularity for the Brakke flow with boundary: Introduction

 \Cref{thm:main_intro} answers a question left open in \cite[Remark 11.2]{whitebdry}, that is whether an integral Brakke flow with boundary that has a tangent flow which is a unit-density half-plane is smooth in a backward neighborhood.
 The reader should also compare our results with the regularity theorems proved in \cite{whitebdry}.
 The latter are proved under the additional assumption that the flow is \textit{standard}: namely the flow has to be smooth at every point where a tangent flow is a unit-density half-plane (see \cite[Definition 11.1]{whitebdry}).
 Since we only prove backward regularity, our result does not guarantee (as it should not be expected) that an integral Brakke flow with boundary satisfying the assumptions of \Cref{thm:main_intro} is actually standard.

 The first $\eps$-regularity theorem for the mean curvature flow (without boundary) was proved in \cite{brakke} and then refined in \cite{kasai_tonegawa}, where the authors extended the result to mean curvature flow in general ambient manifolds.
-Both those proof are variational and rely on $L^2$ energy estimates, somehow in the spirit of \cite{allard1972}.
+Another relevant reference is the recent work \cite{stuvard_Endtime}.
+The above mentioned proofs are variational and rely on $L^2$ energy estimates, somehow in the spirit of \cite{allard1972}.
 We think that a variational proof of \Cref{thm:main_intro} may be performed, by adapting the arguments in \cite{allard1975} and in \cite{bourni2016allard} to account for the presence of the boundary.
 As mentioned, our proof is based on an argument first developed in \cite{savin07} for elliptic equations and then adapted to parabolic equations in \cite{wangsmall}.
 This method was used in \cite{savin2017viscosity} to prove an Allard-type theorem for minimal surfaces.
 Although an adaptation of the same techniques to the mean curvature flow seems quite natural, to the best of the author's knowledge this paper is the first instance in which these techniques are used for the mean curvature flow.

 The regularity of mean curvature flow with boundary has been briefly investigated also in \cite{Whi95, Whi05}.
 One should also see \cite{Edelen}, where the author defines a Brakke flow with a free boundary condition.
 Another definition of Brakke flow with fixed boundary has been investigated in \cite{stuvard2021existence}.